Are your trees too close to powerlines?

 In rural areas the minimum clearances are typically 4 metres to the side and 2.5 metres below.
 There should be no vegetation above the powerlines.

 If your trees need trimming, we recommend hiring a qualified tree pruner or arborist to safely remove foliage that is too close to powerlines.
-Visit the Tree Guild WA website to find a qualified professional.
+Visit the Arboricultural Association of WA to find a qualified professional.